 5. Optimize CTA Placement

-Analytics: Search origination pages; Most popular pages; All search words
+Analytics: Search origin pages; Search destination pages; All searches

 Finally, we move into the Analytics section of your dashboard.
 Your Cludo Search had valuable information that can assist you when redesigning your web pages to increase conversions.

 One of the most impactful choices you can make on your web page is the placement and content of your call-to-actions.
 However, it can be difficult to know when a page may be missing a CTA or includes the wrong one.